 Let’s take a break.

-So, here I am with another bodyweight workout for you.
+So, here I am with another full-body bodyweight pyramid workout for you.
 It’s gonna target your whole body and leave you surprisingly sore for days.

 1. Hand-release push-ups